umwrit350sp17/su17-team2/teamdocs/Writer Documentation/6 Text Alignment.md

 ### Text Alignment

-You may need use different types of text alignment at various times.
+You may need to use different types of text alignment at various times.
 Changing these settings is not difficult.

 There are two options for adjusting text alignment in your document.